100N. Chemistry and Society. 4 semester hours.

 Designed to introduce the study of chemistry to the non-science major.
 Particular focus on science and society connections.
 Topics vary with instructor.
 Some laboratory experience may be included, but this course does not satisfy the Natural World requirement for a lab course.
 Credit cannot be applied toward a chemistry major or minor or toward science course requirements for other science majors.
 Prerequisite: Math Placement level 22.

 121B.
-Models of Chemical Systems.
-5 semester hours.
+Models of Chemical Systems I. 5 semester hours.

 Introduction to the study of chemistry and to the variety of models that are used to describe atoms, molecules and their reactions.
 Topics include atomic structure, molecular structure, elementary bonding, stoichiometry, thermochemistry, gases, solutions and acid-base chemistry.
 Weekly lab required.
 Prerequisite: Math Placement level 24.
 Mathematics 120 is recommended as a pre- or co- requisite.
 Every year.
 Note: Students with strong high school chemistry backgrounds or international students with strong science backgrounds should consult with the Department Chair about placing out of this course.

 162B.
-Chemical Structure and Analysis.
+Models of Chemical Systems II.
 5 semester hours.

 Follows Chemistry 121 and introduces the student to simple kinetics, equilibrium, more acid-base chemistry, simple thermodynamics and electrochemistry, basic wet and instrumental analytical techniques, a selected survey of elements of the main group, and transition metals and their compounds.
 Weekly laboratory emphasizing analytical techniques and inorganic synthesis required.
 Prerequisites: Chemistry 121 and Mathematics 120 as a pre- or co-requisite.
 Every year.
 Note: Students with strong high school chemistry backgrounds or international students with strong science backgrounds should consult with the Chair of the Department about placing out of this course.